nailuj05/klaus/Readme.md

 Its name is a reference to [Staplerfahrer Klaus](https://www.youtube.com/watch?v=dJdCJMyBi5I) (Stapel being Stack in german).

+I wrote about building klaus in my blog: https://blog.julianlimburg.zip

 ## Building the compiler

 This project is build using my [noob build system](https://github.com/nailuj05/noob) on Linux.
-You will have to build the noob.c file using your systems C compiler, then run the executable to build the main compiler using ocamlc.
+You will have to build the noob.c file using your systems C compiler, then run the executable to build the main compiler using ocamlopt.

 ---

 ## The Klaus language

-Being a stack based language means there are no variables, all data is kept on a stack.
+Being a stack based language means you are mostly working on LIFO stack (but klaus also provides variables).
 Klaus provides you with a basic set of input/output, algebraic and branching/looping instructions.
 All data handled by klaus is signed 64-bit integers.
-~~Currently the syntax is still in a very simple, pseudo assembly state, I am planning on expanding the synatx and allowing for more complex, abstract syntax.~~

-I am currently reworking the language for a brand new syntax and control flow.
-More info to follow soon.
+A complete manual of the language can be found here: https://github.com/nailuj05/klaus/blob/main/docs/manual.md

-Many more examples can be found in the `examples/` folder (most of the examples there still use the old synatx, new ones will follow)
+Examples can be found in the `examples/` folder (more will follow)

-## Operators

-- `<number>`: Pushes an immediate value onto the stack
-- `.`: Pops the top value of the stack
-- `puts`: Prints the top value of the stack (without popping it)
-- `read`: Reads a user input (as int) and pushes it on top of the stack
-- `swap`: Swaps the top 2 values
-- `dup`: Duplicates the top value
-- `end` : Ends the program
-- `+`: Replaces the top 2 values by their sum
-- `-`: Replaces the top 2 values by their difference
-- `*`: Replaces the top 2 values by their product
-- `/`: Replaces the top 2 values by their quotient
-- `:<name>`: Defines a variable with given name and stores the top of the stack within
-- `<name>`: Pushes the variable given by the name onto the stack

 ## Future
 - [x] Replace libc
-- [ ] Explore Reverse Polish Notation -> currently in progress
+- [x] Explore Reverse Polish Notation -> currently in progress
-- [ ] Expand documentation and example programs
+- [x] Expand documentation and example programs
 - [ ] Char, String and float datatypes

 *Further information about the language will follow*